-- A first priority mortgage on the collateral vessels funded by the Revolving Credit Facility; - An assignment of the Company's time charters and earnings; - An assignment of the insurance on each of the vessels that are subject to a mortgage; - · An assignment of the Company's shipbuilding contracts; and - A pledge of the Company's retention accounts.
+- An assignment of the insurance on each of the vessels that are subject to a mortgage; - An assignment of the Company's shipbuilding contracts; and - A pledge of our retention accounts.

 The credit facility contains certain financial covenants including covenants requiring the Company to maintain a minimum tangible net worth, and interest and principal coverage ratios.